Pre Workout vs Coffee for Gym: Which One Wins?

 Here is the part that never gets mentioned in the pre workout vs coffee for gym conversation: a jittery, nauseous workout does not just feel bad.
 It makes you skip the post-workout meal entirely.
 For a hardgainer who is already undereating, missing that meal is not an inconvenience.
 It is the reason the scale does not move.
 You feel awful, you have no appetite, and you eat maybe half of what you needed.
 That is a direct calorie consequence of picking the wrong stimulant.

-Does Pre Workout Suppress Appetite — and Why That Is a Real Problem If You Are Bulking?
+Does Pre Workout Suppress Appetite — and Why Does That Matter If You Are Bulking?

 This is probably the most important thing on this page if you are a hardgainer.